 Sociologists face the challenging task of analyzing and interpreting the social world while living in the midst of it.
 Hiram's academic program is designed to provide sociology students with the research tools and techniques essential for performing comprehensive and accurate inquiries into human events within a social context.
 Sociology is a scientific discipline -- replete with theories, forms of data, and methods of analysis – that offers a systematic way of knowing the social worlds in which we and others live.
 Sociology majors at Hiram hone skills in critical thinking, analytic writing, applied analyses, oral communication, and in drawing connections between complex social phenomena and their own lives in context.

-Sociology majors are required to take Introduction to Sociology (SOAN 155), Statistics (MATH 108), two Senior Seminar Courses (Sociological Methods and Sociological Theory), and a national Major Field Assessment Test in sociology, as well as elective courses that they choose.
+Sociology majors are required to take Introduction to Sociology (SOAN 155), Statistics (MATH 108), two Senior Seminar Courses (Sociological Methods and Sociological Theory) and a national Major Field Assessment Test in sociology, as well as elective courses that they choose.
+In addition to elective courses in other substantive areas, Hiram sociology majors have the chance to develop strength through elective courses in two broad areas within sociology: social inequality and diversity, and sociology of health, illness, and health care.
 See the Hiram College Catalog for additional details about the major's requirements.
-In addition to elective courses in other substantive areas, Hiram sociology majors have the chance to develop substantive strength through elective courses in two broad areas within sociology: social diversity and social inequalities, and sociology of health, illness, health care, and aging.

 For advising and more information, please contact:

 - Hinsdale 134